Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

-We looked to Tess Masters, bestselling author of The Blender Girl, The Blender Girl Smoothies, The Detox Dynamo Cleanse, and the new The Perfect Blend, for the best summer smoothie recipes both sides of the Mississippi.
+In honor of June 21, which is National Smoothie Day, if you didn’t know, we looked to Tess Masters, bestselling author of The Blender Girl, The Blender Girl Smoothies, The Detox Dynamo Cleanse, and The Perfect Blend, for the best summer smoothie recipes on both sides of the Mississippi.
 Mix one up for an instant refresher and blast of superfood nutrition you’ll feel down to your toes.

 Where do you get inspiration for your smoothie recipes?